AnthonyWang14/AnthonyWang14.github.io/_pages/about.md

 ---

-I am a research fellow in School of Physics and Mathematical Science (SPMS) at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/), advised by Prof. Zhenzhen Yan.
+I am a non-tenured Associate Professor in School of Management, University of Science and Technology in China.
+Before that, I was a research fellow in School of Physics and Mathematical Science (SPMS) at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/), advised by Prof. Zhenzhen Yan.
 Prior to that, I completed my Ph.D. at NTU, supervised by Prof. Xiaohui Bei, and graduated with B.E. in computer science and B.S. (double major) in economics at Tsinghua University.
 Here is my [CV](https://AnthonyWang14.github.io/files/HAOW_CV_Oct.pdf).

-My research interests include topics at the interface between operations research and computer science.
+My research interests include topics at the interface between operations research, computer science and economics.
 Most recently, I have been studying problems in
-* Online Resource Allocation, Online Learning and Data-Driven Algorithms
+* Online Resource Allocation, Online Learning and Data-Driven Algorithms with Application to Ridesharing, Revenue Management
-* Smart City Operations and Ridesharing
+* Large Language Model for Online Decision Making

-Contact: mrwang0917[at]gmail.com
+***If you are interested in working with me, please feel free to contact me!***

-***I am on the 2023-2024 academic job market!***
+Contact: haowangsom@ustc.edu.cn mrwang0917[at]gmail.com

 <!-- Publications
 ======